 His favorite project to date is the 4’ T-Rex made out of glued up strips of Sinker Cypress.
 His sons, three year old Cayden and 18 year old Nathan, seem to enjoy it, too!

-Darrel and wife Cynthia purchased their first CarveWright in 2016 after being introduced to it by their friend Bob Thibodaux.
-Bob helped him learn how to use it, but he admits to being intimidated by it for several months.
-Now, after 3 years of ownership, he is confident enough to tear it down and put it back together.
-In fact, he purchase a used machine in 2018, which was meant for parts, but ended up getting it running and now uses both machines for his projects.
+Darrel and wife Cynthia purchased their first CarveWright after being introduced to it by a friend.
+That friend also helped him learn how to use it after being intimidated by it for several months.
+Now, he is confident enough to have purchase a second machine to keep up with the work in his shop.

 Of course, sometimes he loves just making fun projects for his friends and family.
 Many of his projects have been personal requests.

 One particular technique he has discovered is an amazing process for carving photos into wood.
 The results are stunning.